jossmac/jade-field-mixins/README.md

 <a name="labelled"/>
 ## Labelled fields

-Labelled fields include their dependent mixins so you don't have to. "labelled-field" includes "field" etc.

-###### Note: Labelled fields expect a parent '.form-horizontal' to display a label left of the field
+Labelled fields include their dependent mixins so you don't have to.
+For instance "+labelled-field()" includes "mixin field()" etc. These mixins expect a parent of '.form-horizontal' to display a label left of the field.
+Learn more about [Bootsrap forms](http://getbootstrap.com/css/#forms-horizontal)

 ### Labelled field